casterbyte/Somerset/README.md

-# Somerset: Offensive Router for Windows Pivoting
+# Somerset: Offensive Router for Windows Pivoting (Experimental)

 Somerset - is a small **ash** script to prepare OpenWRT for an L2 VPN SSH tunnel for post-exploitation against Windows

 ![](/poc-images/somerset-cover.png)

 > Cover

+# Disclaimer

+All methods and techniques described in this repo are for educational purposes only.
+The author are not responsible for misuse of this knowledge.
+Remember that this knowledge should only be used for ethical purposes.
+Don't risk your life and be careful.

 # Scenario